Netflix/falcor/model.md

 ### JSON Graph Sentinels

-In addition to References, cereal graph introduces two more new value types: Atoms and Errors.
+In addition to References, JSON graph introduces two more new value types: Atoms and Errors.
 These three special value types are all classified as *Sentinels.*

 Sentinels are JSON objects that are treated by the Falcor Model as value types.
-References, Atoms, and Errors are all cereal objects with a "$type" value of "ref", "atom", and "error" respectively.
+References, Atoms, and Errors are all JSON objects with a "$type" value of "ref", "atom", and "error" respectively.

 (Example of a reference, atom, and error.)